 The bold bootie has truly saved my personal style this winter.
 I wear this Steve Madden embroidered bootie with the Treasure & Bond sweater dress mentioned above.
 I also pair it with jeans and skirts.
 It is one of those items that gets me excited about winter.
-They are available at Saks Fifth Avenue and Amazon.
+They are available at Saks Fifth Avenue and Jet.

 Sizing Tip: True to size.

 Winter Fashion Essentials: Heat Holders Thermal Socks

 These Heat Holders Women’s Thermal Socks are amaze-balls.
 They are the most comfortable wonderful things my feet have ever enjoyed.
 I wear them around the house exclusively; they are far too thick to fit in anything but my snow boots.

 Without a bold lip, I look washed out in the winter.
 I like using the Stowaway colors because they hydrate my dry winter lips and have a range of colors in their creme lipsticks.
 I uses Make Up For Ever lipliners to ensure it stays on all day.
 To read my full review of Stowaway makeup, click here.

 Winter Fashion Essentials: Waterproof Booties

 I have to have stylish waterproof booties for days that rain.
 I can’t be stuck in boring or clunky rainboots; nothing can depress me faster.
 These Naturalizer booties are absolutely fabulous for my waterproof-style needs.

 Sizing Tip: Runs to true to size, but great for those who need a little width.